 - 5.24.
-Policy LP55 Development in Rural Areas sets out criteria for supporting development in villages which can be considered as benefiting the function and sustainability of the community.
-Affordable housing specifically provided to meet the evidenced local need for such housing in the settlement would meet these criteria. - 5.25.
+Policy LP11 also sets out criteria for supporting rural affordable housing.
+Affordable housing provided to meet the evidenced local need for such housing in the settlement would meet these criteria. - 5.25.
 The scope and methodology of evidenced local need is to be agreed with the Local Authority at the time of the application.
 Examples include: Local Parish Housing Need Surveys, the Local Authority Housing Register and Neighbourhood Plans.